 The principal activity of the Company is investment holding.
-The activities of its principal subsidiaries are set out in note 32 to the financial statements.
+The activities of its principal subsidiaries are set out in note 30 to the financial statements.

-Details of the analysis of the Group's performance for the year ended 31 December 2014 by operating segment are set out in note 6 to the financial statements.
+Details of the analysis of the Group's performance for the year ended 31 December 2015 by operating segments are set out in note 6 to the financial statements.